SMR Research Projects

 Multiple versions of a software system can exist for various reasons, such as developing an SPL or simply forking or branching a repo to work on a given feature.
 At one point, these versions need to be integrated.
-Such integration is not an easy task, both from a software merging perspective and from the perspective of creating configurations from diverging behavior.
+Such integration is not an easy task since there may be conflicting changes in the code, textually, syntactically, and semantically.
 In this work, we look at how we can facilitate such integrations and how we can help developers merge their code more easily with less conflicts.

 When developers use Application Programming Interfaces (APIs), they often make mistakes that can lead to bugs, system crashes, or security vulnerabilities.
 We refer to such mistakes as misuses.
 One example of a misuse is forgetting to call close() after opening a FileInputStream and writing to it.
 There are various categories of API-misuses, and most of the current misuse detectors only find some of these categories.

 Previous research has shown that many security vulnerabilities exist due to developer's misuse of cryptography APIs.
 In other words, developers make mistakes while using the APIs and these mistakes can lead to serious security threats.
-In this project, we wanted to investigate the reasons for such mistakes and suggest reasons on how to improve the situation.
+In this project, we investigate the reasons for such mistakes and develop tools to improve the situation.